progsi/er_csi/README.md

 2. Install and activate the env from the yaml file: `contrastive-product-matching.yml`
 3. Go to `src/baselines/rsupcon` where you find scripts to preprocess and train the baseline.
 1. Preprocess: `python preprocess_rsupcon.py`
-3. Pretrain: `bash run_pretraining_clean_roberta.sh BATCH SIZE LEARNING RATE TEMPERATURE (AUG)` with setting the appropriate params (refer to the original repo)
+3. Pretrain: `bash run_pretraining_clean_roberta.sh 256 5e-05 0.07 all-` with setting the appropriate params (refer to the original repo)
-4. Pretrain: `bash run_finetune_siamese_frozen_roberta.sh BATCH SIZE LEARNING RATE TEMPERATURE (AUG)` with setting the appropriate params (refer to the original repo)
+4. Pretrain: `bash run_finetune_siamese_frozen_roberta.sh 64 5e-05 0.07 all-` with setting the appropriate params (refer to the original repo)

 ### Magellan